ccheets/LyricsAsCode/README.md

 # LyricsAsCode
-Checking lyrics as code into github should be mandatory going forward...
+Checking lyrics as code into github should be mandatory going forward... - Craig Cheetham